 The outreach function is not available for mandatory work registrants in a minimum-service county or for exempt SNAP recipients in any county.
 If these SNAP recipients volunteer for SNAP E&T services and funding is available, Boards may serve them as walk-ins.

-The following flowchart is provided as a guide for the delivery of SNAP E&T services to mandatory and exempt SNAP recipients

-B-102.a: SNAP E&T Flowchart

-Note: Form H1822 may be submitted up to 14 days (using calendar days) from the participant’s orientation or first activity.

-B-103: TWIST SNAP E&T Outreach Pool
+B-103: WorkInTexas.com SNAP E&T Outreach Pool

 The SNAP E&T outreach pool identifies all mandatory work registrants (ABAWDs and SNAP E&T General Population) referred from HHSC and allows Texas Workforce Solutions Office staff to generate appointment letters for SNAP E&T activities.

-To ensure that ABAWDs who are not meeting the work requirements enroll in qualifying SNAP E&T activities before their three-month time limit expires, Boards must ensure that Workforce Solutions Office staff outreach all ABAWDs within 10 calendar days of the ABAWD appearing in the TWIST SNAP E&T outreach pool.
+To ensure that ABAWDs who are not meeting the work requirements enroll in qualifying SNAP E&T activities before their three-month time limit expires, Boards must ensure that Workforce Solutions Office staff outreach all ABAWDs within 10 calendar days of the ABAWD appearing in the WorkInTexas.com SNAP E&T outreach pool.
 Boards also must ensure that all ABAWDs are scheduled for SNAP E&T activities within 15 days of the date of outreach.
-This includes outreaching ABAWDs who appear on the Customer Load Exceptions tab in TWIST (see B-401.a).

-Boards must conduct initial outreach through letters or phone calls.
-Automated contact, such as an outgoing voice-mail message, does not qualify.
+Boards must conduct initial outreach through the outreach letters generated by WorkInTexas.com.
+Automated contact, such as an outgoing voicemail message, does not qualify.

 B-104: SNAP E&T Outreach

-Outreach attempts may be made by letter or other methods, such as phone.
-Boards that send outreach letters must ensure that outreach letters are sent to all mailing addresses listed in TWIST.
+Outreach attempts must be made by the letter generated by WorkInTexas.com.
+Boards may follow up the initial outreach attempt with another contact method, such as by phone.
+Boards must ensure that outreach letters are sent to all mailing addresses listed in WorkInTexas.com.

-SNAP E&T outreach attempts must be documented in TWIST Counselor Notes and must contain:
+SNAP E&T outreach attempts must be documented in WorkInTexas.com and must contain:

 time, date, and place to which the mandatory work registrant must report in order to begin SNAP E&T activities;